steffenoselva77/steffenoselva77/README.md

 # Hi, I'm Steffeno Selva 👋

-I'm an Artificial Intelligence and Data Science undergraduate at St. Joseph's Institute of Technology with a strong interest in Data Analytics, Business Intelligence, Machine Learning, and AI-driven solutions.
+I'm an Artificial Intelligence and Data Science graduate from St. Joseph's Institute of Technology with a strong interest in Data Analytics, Business Intelligence, Machine Learning, and AI-driven solutions.

 I enjoy working with data, building dashboards, exploring patterns through analysis, and developing intelligent applications that solve real-world problems.